KnapsackPro/docs.knapsackpro.com/_posts/2021-04-01-how-and-when-to-use-ruby-case-statements.md

 end
 {% endhighlight %}

 One last tip.
 You can provide multiple patterns for each `when`.
-This would effectively mimic the logical `||` operator, with each pattern beig compared against.
+This would effectively mimic the logical `||` operator, with each pattern being compared against.
 To illustrate this, let's expand on a previous example:

 {% highlight ruby %}